 For several minutes they swam up and down the walkways with one eye out of the water seeing what was going on.
 They would often stop, lift their head out of the water and look you straight in the eye.
 They were so close and so obviously focussed on you it was quite confronting.

-so close you can touch them
+So close you can touch them

 Their long curved mouths seemed to smile straight at you.
 You could see their eyes moving from person to person as they surveyed the jetty.
 Much like you do with your family pet, you found yourself talking to them, such was the attention it felt like they were giving you.